 The language of instruction during the courses will be Spanish, whenever possible.

 You do not need to visit the office hour if you want to take a beginners Spanish course (CEFR level 0>A1 or 0>A2 course).

-If you want to register for a higher level and you have not previously taken a course at the Language Centre, you can visit the office hour to discuss with a teacher which course would suit you best.
+f you want to register for a higher level and you have not previously taken a course at the Language Centre, you should visit the office hour to discuss with a teacher which course would suit you best.
 Please note that you can already register for the course you are interested in.

 ‘Studyload’, in the course description, indicates the number of hours a student is expected to spend on the course.
 A studyload of 28 hours equals 1 ECTS credit point.